sharhar/Leopard-EM/docs/programs/constrained_search.md

 ### Top-level template paths

-The first two fields in the configuration is the path to the 3D reference template  MRC file The template should be of the particle we want to search for with the constrained search.
+The first field in the configuration file is the path to the simulated 3D map of the constrained particle we want to search for.
+Note this is *not* the the 3D map used in either of the match template or refine template steps.

 ```yaml
 template_volume_path: /some/path/to/template.mrc